 I’ve worked with Victoria for a few years for both personal and business healing.
 Especially around this time of year we could all benefit from a little stress management.
 I have a few different things that I do around this time of year to relieve stress and they may work for you too!

-First off, I scale back.
-My sons are now in their twenties and while we do celebrate Christmas, it is nowhere near what families with younger children do around this time of year.
+My sons are now grown and while we do celebrate Christmas, it is nowhere near what families with younger children do around this time of year.
 I still decorate, but at a minimal level, only putting up the decorations that I know are my favorite.
 When it comes to my shopping, I try to find a balance of supporting my local small businesses while doing much of my shopping online to avoid crowds.
 Most importantly, I try to focus less on the consumerism side of Christmas and more on the spiritual side of the season.

 Some of our family traditions stopped as grandparents passed but one of my own personal traditions that I have maintained is the reading of a few Christmas stories.
 One is “The Power of Christmas Prayer” by Stormie Omartian.
 It tells the story about Mary and Joseph and baby Jesus from the time the Angel Gabriel give Mary the news to when the wise men visit.
 At the end of each chapter is a corresponding prayer.
 The other book is “The Max Lucado Christmas Collection.”
 It contains three stories of Christmas miracles.